This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 During the First World War, this Georgian house, set in a magnificent deer-park, was transformed into a military hospital, becoming a sanctuary from the trenches for almost 300 soldiers.

 To mark the centenary we have turned the clock back.
-Discover what life was like for the patients and how members of the Stamford family helped injured soldiers to recuperate.
+Discover what life was like for the patients and how members of the Grey family helped injured soldiers to recuperate.
 Spend time in the ward, nurses’ station, and operating theatre as you experience the Stamford Hospital as it once was.

 Dunham Massey has one of the North’s great gardens, with plenty to inspire throughout the year, including a stunning rose garden and one of Britain’s finest winter gardens.